Improved Performance of Stochastic Gradients with Gaussian Smoothing: Abstract

 \section{Abstract}

-This work formalizes and analyzes Gaussian smoothing applied to three optimization methods, namely: stochastic gradient descent (GSmoothSGD); Adam (GSmoothAdam) and; stochastic variance reduced gradient (GSmoothSVRG), in the context of training deep learning models.
-Gaussian smoothing can enhance the behavior of functions by flattening out small fluctuations, thereby reducing the likelihood of gradient descent algorithms converging to suboptimal local minima.
-The resulting new approaches aim to reduce the complexity of the loss landscape while improving robustness to noise and generalization, which enhances the effectiveness of the base algorithms and facilitating their convergence towards global minima.
-In addition, the vast majority of efforts aimed at applying Gaussian smoothing to a neural network involve zero-order approximations, resulting in decreased computational efficiency by increasing the time required to train compared to automatic differentiation.
-To overcome this computational burden, we explicitly construct new smoothed neural networks by deriving Gaussian smoothed versions of the loss functions coming from both feedforward and convolutional network architectures.
-Finally, we present several numerical examples that exemplify our theoretical results and demonstrate the improved performance of the proposed smoothing algorithms compared to their unsmoothed counterparts.
+This paper formalizes and analyzes Gaussian smoothing applied to two prominent optimization methods: Stochastic Gradient Descent (GSmoothSGD) and Adam (GSmoothAdam) in deep learning.
+By attenuating small fluctuations, Gaussian smoothing lowers the risk of gradient-based algorithms converging to poor local minima.
+These methods simplify the loss landscape while boosting robustness to noise and improving generalization, helping base algorithms converge more effectively to global minima.
+Existing approaches often rely on zero-order approximations, which increase training time due to inefficiencies in automatic differentiation.
+To address this, we derive Gaussian-smoothed loss functions for feedforward and convolutional networks, improving computational efficiency.
+Numerical experiments demonstrate the enhanced performance of our smoothing algorithms over unsmoothed counterparts, confirming the theoretical benefits.

 \doparttoc \faketableofcontents